byuweb/byu-feature-card-component/README.md

 npm start
 ```

-To assemble the final distribution bundle, run
+_You should do this before you submit a pull request._ To assemble the final distribution bundle, run

 ```
 npm run build
 ```
-You should do this before you submit a pull request.

 To run automatic unit tests, run